yong-lim/nellcorbly/_posts/2024-01-10-mission-training-course.md

  The “New Glasses” Missionary Training Course is best used as training for new missionaries on the field, but parts of it could be used pre-field as well.
 Mission organizations could run the course for newer missionaries, partly as a self study, with regular meetings for discussion groups.
 Ideally the leaders would invite experienced missionaries or nationals, who could share stories which illustrate the concepts.
 The leader/ teacher can choose learning activities and add their own, according to their goals.
 This curriculum can be done as is for a basic overview or as a starting point on these topics, but teachers are encouraged to add readings that are specific to their contexts.

 <div class="4u 12u$(medium)">
-  Click on the document link for the full course. . .
+  Click on the document link for the full course
   <a href="{{ page.missionary-training}}" target="_blank" class="button special fit">Missionary Training Course Doc</a>
 </div>